 In Britain, ‘vermin’ are rats, mice, maybe squirrels – in Africa they’re a bit bigger and come in the shape of the baboon, an intelligent primate that can be nearly three feet tall and up to 100 pounds in weight.
 This is regarded as humankind’s closest brother that is capable of a lot of things including reasoning and learning.
-They exhibit complex behavioral attributes that closely parallels that of human beings. in as much as you may already know a lot about other African animals, there are a lot of baboon facts below that tunes your mind to the complexity of this animal and how nature supports it.
+They exhibit complex behavioural attributes that closely parallels that of human beings.
+In as much as you may already know a lot about other African animals, there are a lot of baboon facts below that tunes your mind to the complexity of this animal and how nature supports it.
 If one of these tries to steal your lunch, fighting back is not a good idea!
 Here’s a selection of 20 interesting facts about baboons.

 Baboon Facts – Characteristics